-Barry Soper: Tories have a real dilemma
+Barry Soper: Donald Trump is a Twitter toddler in a White House playpen

 Perhaps they might not have been as scathing as the leaked emails British ambassador Kim Darroch sent back home about the Trump administration, describing it as inept and dysfunctional.
 But that's the job of top diplomats, to tell it how they see it, and it's what democracy's all about, preserved by the Americans in the First amendment of their Constitution.

 There's nothing free about speech when it comes to Donald Trump though.
-He's reacted like a toddler in an Oval Office playpen, clattering his ivory crowns, frothing at the mouth over his iPhone, punching his pudgy fingers on his twitter account.
+He's reacted like a toddler in an Oval Office playpen, clattering his ivory crowns, frothing at the mouth over his iPhone, punching his pudgy fingers on his Twitter account.

 Even though The Don admitted to not knowing the belligerent Brit, he said he's not liked or well thought of Stateside and he was having nothing more to do with him, promptly cancelling an upcoming dinner invitation.

-And his twitter tirade wasn't just reserved for the diplomat, Theresa May who'll be gone from the Prime Minister's job in a few weeks time, came in for cyber tongue lashing even though Trump was singing her praises when he and his family descended on London just a few weeks back.
-May had no choice but to back the diplomat for doing his job but the twitter toddler was having none of it.
+And his Twitter tirade wasn't just reserved for the diplomat - Theresa May, who'll be gone from the Prime Minister's job in a few weeks' time, came in for a cyber tongue-lashing even though Trump was singing her praises when he and his family descended on London just a few weeks back.
+May had no choice but to back the diplomat for doing his job but the Twitter toddler was having none of it.

 He tweeted about the way she'd handled Brexit, saying she and her colleagues have created a mess even though he told her how it should be done, but she decided not to take his advice.
 Damn nerve.